GeneviveOliva95/landing-page/README.md

 ## Project Description
 The purpose of the web page is to visually mimic a basic design that is commonly used by developers, and to ensure the proper use of Flexbox for responsive web design.

 The web page itself is meant to serve more as a template rather than a fully functional web page.
 Although some of the header links do reference other pages, not all of the content is interactive.
+The web page is not yet compatible with mobile devices.

 To construct the page, I created a repository specifically for the Landing Page project.
 The Odin Project provided an image of how the web page should appear, and I wrote the code for both HTML and CSS to match the image.